ACarling/obsidian-nav-weight-datetime/README.md

 ## Usage

 Make sure the following icon in the left ribbon is activated (lit up).
+You can enable/disable the plugin temporary as you wish by clicking it, but not now.

 ![arrow-down-0-1.svg](./assets/arrow-down-0-1.svg)